-The Alternate Mobility Targets Project was led by Oregon City Public Works and included robust opportunities for public through the Community advisory group, Technical Advisory Group, open house, public hearing process, multiple project mailings, newspaper noticing, meetings with the Transportation Advisory Committee, and Citizen Involvement Committee.
-A full description of the public engagement process is included in the full Report (Exhibits X).
+The Alternate Mobility Targets Project was led by Oregon City Public Works and included robust opportunities for public through the Community advisory group, Technical Advisory Group, open house,

 The City brought together a Community Advisory Group for the decisionmaking process that included a variety of stakeholders from the community.
 The 16 member Community Advisory Group met 4 times with the purpose of guiding the process to evaluate alternatives, and provide a recommendation to the City.
 The recommended trail alignments reflect the near-consensus of the Advisory Group, with one member unable to support the recommendation.